 - Resources assigned area shows the organizations or individuals who will perform the work package activities.
 There can be a department name, an individual name, supplier or all of them in this area.

 - Duration area of the WBS Dictionary shows how long it will take to complete and deliver the work package in the project.

 - Schedule milestones include the critical points that need to be passed when delivering a work package.
 For instance, milestones for a work package can be, installation completion, configuration completion and customer acceptance.

 - Cost area shows the total budget that must be allocated to complete this work package in the project.
 The costs of work packages are summed up to find the budget of control accounts and the sum of the budgets of control accounts will result in determining the total project budget.

 - Due date area shows the final date that this work package must be delivered.

 - Interdependencies area shows dependencies that are predecessors and successors of this work package.
 These interdependencies are critical when constructing the network diagram of the project.
 Because, if there are any predecessors of a work package, you cannot start that work package before predecessors are completed.
 For instance, in a construction project, you cannot paint the interior area of the building before completing the main frame of the building.
 These kinds of dependencies must be listed in WBS dictionary.

-- And finally, the bottom line of the WBS Dictionary includes approval details.
-After a work package is completed, it must be accepted by customer and date of acceptance must be written.
+- And finally, the bottom line of the Dictionary includes approval details.
+After a work package is completed, it must be accepted by the customer, and the date of acceptance must be written.